gardener/documentation/website/documentation/guides/administer-shoots/conversion-webhook/_index.md

 ## Breaking Situations

 When a user upgrades to `failureTolerance: node|zone`, that will cause the VPN **deployments** to be _replaced_ by **statefulsets**.
-However, as the VPN connection is broken upon teardown of the deployment, garbage collection will fail leading to a situation that is stuck until an operator manually tackles it.
+However, as the VPN connection is broken upon teardown of the deployment, garbage collection will fail, leading to a situation that is stuck until an operator manually tackles it.

 Such a situation can be avoided, if the end-user has correctly configured CRDs containing conversion webhooks.